Abyssowner/IMMS-AB/README.md

 ```
 ## Usage
 The data is in the data folder, the model is in the train folder, and the comparison model directory shows the performance of other models on the same dataset.

-The specific training process is described in train.exe, while model. py represents the model structure and provides a Jupyter notebook version for your use.
+The specific training process is described in train.py, while model. py represents the model structure and provides a Jupyter notebook version for your use.
 Jupyter notebook provides complete data segmentation, model training, and testing processes.

 The following are the functions of the input parameters of the model：

 ```
 num_features=number of features, also known as the d_model parameter of Transformer num_classes=number of categories.
 As it is a predicted result and also an amino acid, the word list size is 30